 Firefighting leads to a rapid increase in heart rate initiated by sympathetic physiologic arousal from the fire alarm bell.
 Subsequently, maximal or near-maximal heart rates are achieved during physically strenuous firefighting activities.
 Perhaps of more functional significance, our work has shown a red...

-During the first six months of life, a baby experiences rapid brain growth and developmental changes that affect sleep patterns, cardiorespiratory control, metabolism, and physical ability.
-So when a more mature baby is placed in a sleep environment with pillows or loose bedding, for example, ...
+a baby experiences rapid brain growth and developmental changes that affect sleep patterns, cardiorespiratory control, metabolism, and physical ability. so when a more mature baby is placed in a sleep environment with pillows or loose bedding, for example, they may be able to lift their head, sh...